tdgoodrich/fss16tdg/code/6/README.md

 ## Output and anomaly detection

 When running on digits data, nearly every prediction was the alphabetically-first class.
-I found this happened because the data is 256 boolean features (the pixels in a 16x16 grid), and so nearly all of the Naive Bayes likelihoods contained at least one zero (e.g. a blank pixel), which ruined their multiplication.
+I found this happened because the data is 256 boolean features (the pixels in a 16x16 grid), and so nearly all of the Naive Bayes likelihoods contained at least one zero (e.g. a pixel is always used in Seven but never in Eight), which ruined their multiplication.
 And this makes sense: we don't expect these pixels to be independent at all.
 Plus they're very grid-like, probably a good fit for decision trees.

 Wine data looked much better: